core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is implemented:

-Replace step 1 in {{ver-req}} with:
+Insert the following before step 1 in {{ver-req}}:

-A.  Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, except for Observe, present in the received message.
-For example, an If-Match Outer option is discarded, Uri-Host Outer option is not discarded, Observe is not discarded.

-Replace step 3 in {{ver-req}} with:

-B. If Observe is present in the received message, and has value 0, check if the Token, kid and Partial IV are identical to a previously received Observe registration.
-In this case, replay verification is postponed until step C. Otherwise verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.
+A. Note if the Outer Observe option is not present.

-Insert the following steps between step 6 and 7 of {{ver-req}}:
+Insert the following step between step 6 and 7 of {{ver-req}}:

-C.  If Observe was present in the received message (in step 1):

-  * If the value of Observe in the Outer message is 0:

-    * If Observe is present and has value 0 in the decrypted options, discard the Outer Observe.
-If the Token, kid and Partial IV are identical to a previously received Observe registration, respond with a notification as described in {{observe-replay-processing}};

-    * Otherwise, discard both the Outer and Inner (if present) Observe options and verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.

-  * If the value of Observe in the Outer message is not 0, discard the decrypted Observe option if present.
+B. If Inner Observe is zero and Outer Observe option was not present then remove the Observe option.

 ## Protecting the Response {#prot-res}